 Where Children Played

-Today cellars are all finished off with big screen televisions, large comfortable chairs, stand nearby for snacks, and couches which would open up into a bed, you could sleep in the cellar, play, eat, as if you were upstairs.
-But we had the darkness of the inside of the flap, near my father’s pictures hanging on cracked cement walls, his pictures shedding dust for tears.
+Today cellars are all finished off with big-screen televisions, large comfortable chairs, stand nearby for snacks, and couches which would open up into a bed, you could sleep in the cellar, play, eat, as if you were upstairs.

 Guess most of us learned in the sixth grade how to kiss under a spider web hanging above our heads, we learned what it felt like to be with the opposite sex – we did no harm, but laughed and told stories when the door finally opened.

-I often wondered if the boys in the darkroom would rather choose their playmate?
+I often wondered if the boys in the darkroom would rather choose their playmates?
 No one complained, besides, we made up all of our own games.

 I learned – memories were sometimes stored in a cardboard box, but today they are kept in files to share.